Lake Headley: Early life and career

 Lake Headley was born in Indiana.
 He attended Goshen High School in Indiana.
-In the yearbook for 1948, at around age 16, he stated in that he wished to be a lawyer.
+In the yearbook for 1948, at around age 16, he stated that he wished to be a lawyer.

 He began his career as a police officer in Las Vegas, but his killing of a suspect when a young officer prompted him to quit policing and become a p.i.
 In 1962, he left the force, where he was a detective, to become one of the first private detectives in Las Vegas.
 He went on to work for thirty years in the field, and was considered one of the best.
 Los Angeles prosecutor Vincent Bugliosi called Headley "the best private investigator on earth."